DANNYDEE93/Deployment2/Documentation.md

 [Check console output responses and check the phases of testing and passing the staging environment.]

-16. For theis deployment, there was an included packaging/zip code that compressed my GitHub file and attached codes.
+16. For theis deployment, there was an included packaging/zip command within my applicaion code that compressed my GitHub file.
 Under the packaging phase in the console output, the location of the file within the EC2 home directory was given:

 17. ![https://github.com/DANNYDEE93/Deployment2/blob/main/Images%20of%20Deployment%202/Jenkins%20compressed%20file%20location%20.png]